MomentsLD/moments/docs/extensions/demes.rst

 Computing expectations for the SFS or LD using a ``demes`` model is designed to be as simple as possible.
-In fact, there is no need for the user to specify any demographic models or integrate the SFS or LD objects. ``moments`` does all of that for you.
+In fact, there is no need for the user to specify any demographic events or integrate the SFS or LD objects. ``moments`` does all of that for you.

 It's easiest to see the functionality through example.
-In the tests directory, there is a YAML description of the Gutenkunst Out-of-African model:
+In the tests directory, there is a YAML description of the [Gutenkunst]_ Out-of-African model:

 .. literalinclude:: ../../tests/test_files/gutenkunst_ooa.yml
     :language: yaml